FabulousFusionFood's Mutton-based Recipes Home Page

 Sheep meat and milk were one of the earliest staple proteins consumed by human civilization after the transition from hunting and gathering to agriculture.
 Sheep meat prepared for food is known as either mutton or lamb, and approximately 540 million sheep are slaughtered each year for meat worldwide.
 "Mutton" is derived from the Old French moton, which was the word for sheep used by the Anglo-Norman rulers of much of the British Isles in the Middle Ages.
 This became the name for sheep meat in English, while the Old English word sceap was kept for the live animal.
 Throughout modern history, "mutton" has been limited to the meat of mature sheep usually at least two years of age; "lamb" is used for that of immature sheep less than a year.

 Cuts of Mutton.
-Cuts of Beef:
+Cuts of Mutton:

 Scrag end (of neck) — stewing